maxzheng/great-life-guide/README.md

 A Great Life Guide
 ==================

-> **Warning**: This guide will make you [happy and productive every day](story.md) for the rest of your life!
+> **Warning**: This guide will make you [powerful, happy, productive, and prosperous every day](story.md) for the rest of your life!

 Life is great when you are able to fully understand, do, and enjoy everything that it has to offer.
-This lists the steps to achieve that in a meaningful and sustainable way, so everyone can be happy and productive.
+This lists the steps to achieve that in a meaningful and sustainable way, so everyone can be powerful, happy, productive, and prosperous.

 Power
 -----